dalesgit/wiki-vim/pages/Epiphany 7 final.md

 Chesterton said,

-> “The Bible tells us to love our neighbors, and also to love our enemies; probably because generally they are the same people.”  **and** “To love means loving the unlovable.
-To forgive means pardoning the unpardonable.
-Faith means believing the unbelievable.
-Hope means hoping when everything seems hopeless.” **and** “Love means to love that which is unlovable; or it is no virtue at all.”
+> “The Bible tells us to love our neighbors, and also to love our enemies; probably because generally they are the same people.”

-But that's just GK Chesterton.
+But that's just Chesterton.
 It's not like Jesus said it.

 Asking the right questions will tell us what is worthwhile and what is not.
 We will discover what is our true authority if **we ask the right questions**.